cheqd/secret-box-service/README.md

-# .github
+# ʕ •́؈•̀) `worker-typescript-template`

-Default community health files for cheqd repositories
+A batteries included template for kick starting a TypeScript Cloudflare worker project.